Creswell Crags: Archaeological and paleontological finds

 Other remains found in Robin Hood Cave, which dates to the primarily to the Last Glacial Period (though spanning from shortly prior to the Last Glacial Period to historical times), includes those of cave hyenas, wolves, red foxes, brown bears, woolly mammoth, woolly rhinoceros, wild horse, wild boar, reindeer and red deer.
 Evidence has been found for the butchery of mountain hare by humans in the cave.
-At Pinhole Cave, animals found there (that are not found in Robin Hood's cave) include Irish elk, cave lions, steppe bison and Russet ground squirrels.
+At Pinhole Cave, animals found there (that are not found in Robin Hood Cave) include Irish elk, cave lions, steppe bison and Russet ground squirrels.